Aller au contenu

 Strengths:

-• Recognized French craftsmanship
+• French craftsmanship with an actual track record

 • High-end fabrics and excellent finishes